Here at Greystoke Primary School, we follow an assessment system called ‘Assertive Mentoring’.

 Mentoring files and one-to-one meetings-click here for an example KS1 form

-Each child has a very important Assertive Mentoring file which will stay with them throughout their time at Nine Mile Ride Primary School.
-In the mentoring file is stored all the information the staff, children and yourselves need to be aware of in relation to academic achievement, attitude and behaviour.
+Each child has an Assertive Mentoring file.
+In children's individual mentoring files, there is all the information the staff, children and yourselves need to be aware of (in relation to academic achievement, attitude and behaviour.)

-Assertive Mentoring is helping Greystoke School to raise standards for all.
+Assertive Mentoring continues to help Greystoke School to raise standards for all.